Ensono/amido.github.io/docs/nx/playwright/init.md

 <details>
 <summary>Initialises your playwright project with additional stacks configuration</summary>

-The _init_ executor initialises your playwright project with additional stacks congiguration, providing you with the option to scaffold example Visual regression and Accessibility tests and config.
+The _init_ executor initialises your playwright project with additional stacks configuration, providing you with the option to scaffold example Visual regression and Accessibility tests and config.

 ## Usage